sorm/sorm.github.com/index.md

   - connection pooling
   - case class
   - functional programming
+  - high level
 ---

-SORM is a Scala ORM framework designed to eliminate boilerplate code while solving the problems of scalability with a high level abstraction and a functional programming style.
+SORM is a Scala ORM framework designed to eliminate boilerplate code and solve the problems of scalability with a high level abstraction and a functional programming style.

 ##Features